jobrouter/typo3-process/Documentation/Commands/Index.rst

-If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter® installations, you have to use the start command in the project directory for a composer installation
+If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter® installations, you have to use the start command in the project directory for a Composer-based installation

 .. code-block:: bash

    vendor/bin/typo3 jobrouter:process:start

-In a non-composer installation execute
+In a legacy installation execute

 .. code-block:: bash